 A Shift of Perspective

 With aging comes perspective.
 “A lot of people, by the time they retire, are dealing with the loss of loved ones.
 There’s also loss of physical capacities.
 It’s part of aging,” says Kristi Nelson, executive director of the nonprofit A Network for Grateful Living and author of “Wake Up Grateful.”

 Gratitude helps us focus on how we want to “show up to life,” she says, instead of concentrating on what we can’t do.

 “How much do you put yourself in the way of beauty, of joy?
 How much do you prioritize generosity and appreciation?
-The really deep unconditional quality of life that we’re longing for in retirement can come from relieving ourselves of some of the pressures of doing to focus more on the privilege of being.”
+The deep unconditional quality of life we’re longing for in retirement can come from relieving ourselves of some of the pressures of doing to focus more on the privilege of being.”

 “Instead of looking at aging as a time of decline, look at it in a more positive light,” says Susan Stiles, senior director of product development and strategy for the National Council on Aging (NCOA).
 “How can one continue to live a life of purpose and meaning?”

 The organization offers the Aging Mastery Program®.
 This personalized, 10-part program helps people reflect on what it means to get older and reframe their attitudes toward aging.
 Gratitude is the first subject the program covers.